-SAN ANTONIO – Halloween is approaching and trick-or-treat safety is a top priority every year for parents and law enforcement.
+SAN ANTONIO – Halloween is here and trick-or-treating safety is a top priority every year for parents and law enforcement.

 - Map out your trick-or-treat route ahead of time and check the sex offender registry to see which houses should be avoided.

 - Travel in groups that have at least one adult who can help supervise and keep kids on a safe route.

 - Only trick-or-treat in neighborhoods you are familiar with.